TheAlexTAG/se2-10-OQM/Retrospective/Retrospective-Template.md

 ## ASSESSMENT

-- What caused your errors in estimation (if any)? `The majority are small estimation errors.
+- What caused your errors in estimation (if any)?
+  - `The majority are small estimation errors.
 The main problems are about not understanding well the complexity of a task.
 In the majority of our errors the estimations where too high in time.`
+  - `Also in the task point decision making some mistakes are made, in fact the majority of the effort has been taken by general tasks to setup the project like `

-- What lessons did you learn (both positive and negative) in this sprint? `The main lesson learned in this sprint is to be organized from the start is a great help for handling the work during the sprint. `
+- What lessons did you learn (both positive and negative) in this sprint?
+  - `The main lesson learned in this sprint is to be organized from the start is a great help for handling the work during the sprint. `

 - Which improvement goals set in the previous retrospective were you able to achieve?